German Greens want conservative voters, not alliance

-HANOVER, Germany, Nov 16 (Reuters) - Germany’s Greens do not want to form a coalition with Chancellor Angela Merkel’s conservatives after elections next year, but hope to poach their voters, the party’s co-chairman said on Friday.
+HANOVER, Germany (Reuters) - Germany’s Greens do not want to form a coalition with Chancellor Angela Merkel’s conservatives after elections next year, but hope to poach their voters, the party’s co-chairman said on Friday.

 There has been growing speculation that the party, which began as a peacenik ecological movement on the far left, may be heading for the unthinkable - a partnership with Merkel’s Christian Democratic Union (CDU) that would keep her in power.